DarthLP/BundesligaBert/README.md

 ## Data Collection: Simultaneous Season Download

-The scraper can download all Bundesliga match data from 2017-18 to 2024-25 using multiprocessing for parallel execution.
+The scraper can download all **1st Bundesliga** match data from 2017-18 to 2024-25 using multiprocessing for parallel execution.
+This includes only top-tier German football league matches (no 2nd Bundesliga or 3rd Liga matches). **Note:** The dataset does not include any 2025/26 data (not even the first half of the season).

 ### Quick Start: Download All Seasons